spr-nova/resault_sammary/README-template.md

 ### Continued development

 - Theory of color
+- Json in javascript

 ### Useful resources

-- [Elzero](https://www.youtube.com/watch?v=Skjr9fycnio) - helps me in gredient.
+- [gredien](https://www.youtube.com/watch?v=Skjr9fycnio) - helps me in gredient.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [fetching](https://www.youtube.com/watch?v=eS-FVnhjvEQ) - This is an amazing video that helped me use fetch to take data from data.json

 ## Author